-In these cases, you should initially contact the University's CTRG (Clinical Trials and Research Governance) team For advice OXTREC (the Oxford Tropical Research Ethics Committee) reviews (a) medical and health-related research taking place outside the EU; and (b) research funded by US federal funding agencies.
+In these cases, you should initially contact the University's for advice.
+CTRG (Clinical Trials and Research Governance) team

+OxTREC (the Oxford Tropical Research Ethics Committee) federal funding agencies. reviews (a) medical and health-related research taking place outside the EU; and (b) research funded by US